Rose Schneiderman: Triangle Shirtwaist Factory fire

 The Triangle Shirtwaist Factory fire in 1911, in which 146 garment workers were burned alive or died jumping from the ninth floor of a factory building, dramatized the conditions that Schneiderman, the WTUL and the union movement were fighting.
 The WTUL had documented similar unsafe conditions – factories without fire escapes or that had locked the exit doors to keep workers from stealing materials – at dozens of sweatshops in New York City and surrounding communities; twenty-five workers had died in a similar sweatshop fire in Newark, New Jersey, shortly before the Triangle disaster.
 Schneiderman expressed her anger at the memorial meeting held in the Metropolitan Opera House on April 2, 1911, to an audience largely made up of the well-heeled members of the WTUL:

-Despite her harsh words, Schneiderman continued working in the WTUL as an organizer, returning to it after a frustrating year on the staff of the male-dominated ILGWU.
-She subsequently became president of its New York branch, then its national president for more than twenty years until it disbanded in 1950.
+Despite her harsh words, Schneiderman continued working in the WTUL as an organizer, returning to it after a frustrating year on the staff of the male-dominated International Ladies Garment Workers Union (ILGWU).
+She subsequently became president of the WTUL's New York branch, then its national president for more than twenty years until it disbanded in 1950.

+Labor activism and politics

 In 1920, Schneiderman ran for the United States Senate as the candidate of the New York State Labor Party, receiving 15,086 votes and finishing behind the Prohibitionist Ella A. Boole (159,623 votes) and the Socialist Jacob Panken (151,246).
 Her platform had called for the construction of nonprofit housing for workers, improved neighborhood schools, publicly owned power utilities and staple food markets, and state-funded health and unemployment insurance for all Americans.

-Schneiderman was a founding member of the American Civil Liberties Union, and became friends with Eleanor Roosevelt and her husband, Franklin D. Roosevelt.
+Schneiderman was a founding member of the American Civil Liberties Union and became friends with Eleanor Roosevelt and her husband, Franklin D. Roosevelt.
 In 1926, she was elected president of the National WTUL, a post she retained until her retirement.
-In 1933, she was the only woman to be appointed on the National Recovery Administration's Labor Advisory Board by President Roosevelt, and was a member of Roosevelt's "brain trust" during that decade.
-From 1937 to 1944 she was secretary of labor for New York State, and campaigned for the extension of social security to domestic workers and for equal pay for female workers.
-During the late 1930s and early 1940s, she was involved in efforts to rescue European Jews, but could only rescue a small number.
-Albert Einstein wrote her: "It must be a source of deep gratification to you to be making so important a contribution to rescuing our persecuted fellow Jews from their calamitous peril and leading them toward a better future."
+In 1933, she was the only woman to be appointed on the National Recovery Administration's Labor Advisory Board by President Roosevelt and was a member of Roosevelt's "brain trust" during that decade.
+From 1937 to 1944 she was secretary of labor for New York State and campaigned for the extension of social security to domestic workers and for equal pay for female workers.
+During the late 1930s and early 1940s, she was involved in efforts to rescue European Jews but could only rescue a small number.
+Albert Einstein wrote to her: "It must be a source of deep gratification to you to be making so important a contribution to rescuing our persecuted fellow Jews from their calamitous peril and leading them toward a better future."